One-Nexus/Synergy/README.md

 > Make sure to read the [complete section](#) on `modular.js` if you intend on using it - this is just an overview of what is possible.

-you are now free to do something like the following, in some far away JavaScript file:
+If you are using `modular.js`, you are now free to do something like the following, in some far away JavaScript file:

 ```js
 // get a module's option value